top of page

 Eat Together When Possible

 Shared meals build connection and model mindful eating.
-Turn off screens and focus on conversation.
+Turn off screens and definitely put the phone down for a few minutes to focus on conversation.

 Offer Choices

 Instead of forcing foods, offer options.
 For example, serve two vegetable choices and let kids pick.
-This respects autonomy and reduces mealtime battles.
+Forcing versus some allowance for choices and autonomy really reduces mealtime battles.

 Make Food Fun